MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/ns-compstui-_pspinfo.md

  - PSPINFO
 ---

-# _PSPINFO structure

 ## -description

-The PSPINFO structure is used as an input parameter to a property sheet page's dialog box procedure, when the Windows message is WM_INITDIALOG.
+The **PSPINFO** structure is used as an input parameter to a property sheet page's dialog box procedure, when the Windows message is WM_INITDIALOG.
 The dialog box procedure's address is specified in a [DLGPAGE](./ns-compstui-_dlgpage.md) structure.

 ## -struct-fields

 ### -field cbSize

-CPSUI-supplied size, in bytes, of the PSPINFO structure.
+CPSUI-supplied size, in bytes, of the **PSPINFO** structure.

 ### -field wReserved